Skip to content

 These traps are an effective way of keeping the pantry moths away.
 They can be placed close to the door of the house to trap any incoming males or females.

-4. Using Insecticides regularly
+4. Using Insecticides Regularly

 This is always the last resort when it comes to preventing any kind of pest.
 Despite their effects, insecticides are one of the best ways to keep these pests away.